dharmx/dharmx.github.io/content/posts/eww-powermenu/index.md

 the widget seems buggy or, not reflecting the changes that you've made.

 - Always check the logs `eww logs`.
-Try the updating + saving combo i.e., change a part of code then write those changes and you will see real-time updates in the logs.
+Try the updating + saving combo i.e., change a part of code then write those changes, and you will see real-time updates in the logs.
 - You can check the state of what variables are active in currently or, if a variable is even yielding any results or not by using `eww state`.